-Services that are covered for you What you must pay when you get these services In-Network Screening for sexually transmitted infections (STIs) and counseling to prevent STIs There is no coinsurance or No prior authorization required.
-We cover sexually transmitted infection (STI) screenings for chlamydia, gonorrhea, syphilis, and Hepatitis B. These screenings are covered for pregnant women and for certain people who ar at increased risk for an STI when the tests are ordered by a primary care provider.
-We cover these tests once every 12 months or at certain times during pregnancy.
+Services that are covered for you What you must pay when you get these services In-Network Screening for sexually transmitted infections (STIs) and counseling to prevent STIs There is no coinsurance No prior authorization required.
+We cover sexually transmitted infection (STI) screenings for chlamydia, gonorrhea, syphilis, and Hepatitis B. These screenings are covered for pregnant women and for certain people who are at increased risk for an STI when the tests are ordered by a primary care provider.
+We cover these tests once every 12 months or at certain times during pregnancy. or co-pay for the Medicare-covered screening for STIs and counseling for STIs preventive benefit.
 We also cover up to 2 individual 20 to 30 minute, face-to-face high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.
-W will only cover these counseling sessions as a preventive service if they are provided by a primary care provider and take place in a primary care setting, such as a doctor's office. е Services to treat kidney disease No prior authorization required.
+We will only cover these counseling sessions as a preventive service if they are provided by a primary care provider and take place in a primary care setting, such as a doctor's office.
+Services to treat kidney disease No prior authorization required.
 Covered services include: Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) 20% co-insurance.
+For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime 20% co-insurance.
+Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) 20% co-insurance.
 Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) See Inpatient hospital care.
 Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) 20% co-insurance.
-Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) (
+Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply)